metacpan/metacpan-cpan-extracted/distros/A/App-TimeTracker-Command-TellRemote/README.md

 # VERSION

-version 3.000
+version 3.001

 # DESCRIPTION

 We use an internal IRC channel for internal communication.
 And we all want (need) to know what other team members are currently doing.
-This plugin helps us making sharing this information easy.
+This plugin helps us making sharing this information easy. **Update:** We moved to a [matrix](https://matrix.org) chat, and this plugin still works..

 After running some commands, this plugin prepares a short message and sends it (together with an authentification token) to a small webserver-cum-irc-bot (`Bot::FromHTTP`, not yet on CPAN, but basically just a slightly customized/enhanced pastebin).

+In fact, you can post the message to any Webhook, eg `Net::Matrix::Webhook`

 The messages is transfered as a GET-Request like this: